Need some rainy day games or indoor recess activities for kids?

 Memory Pass

-This is a fun game of concentration and, eventually, speed.
+This is a great game of concentration and, eventually, speed.
 Everyone starts standing.
 You throw the ball to someone else, and then sit down.
 Your job is to remember who threw it TO you.

 Once everyone is seated, the game starts again but in reverse.
+The game continues until everyone is standing again.

 You can play this game with kids as young as Kindergarten, but it takes a lot of extra explaining.
 2nd grade and up works best.